-- ii) The Smart Function data handling and analytics tools employed by the SP to deliver SHM or MHM services are to receive a Product Design Assessment approval.
-The PDA approval is to cover both functional and any applicable system hardware and software, including algorithms and models that accompany the service delivery. - iii) SP approval can be issued to the entity performing the service. - iv) The SP approval is to denote the covered systems and equipment types covered and their corresponding capability Tier as defined in Sections 4 and 5 for SHM and MHM, respectively.
+ii) The Smart Function data handling and analytics tools employed by the SS to deliver SHM, MHM, AEM, OPM or CAA services are to receive a Product Design Assessment approval.
+The PDA approval is to cover both functional and any applicable system hardware and software, including algorithms and models that accompany the service delivery.

+- iii) SS recognition can be issued to the entity performing the service. - iv) The SS recognition is to denote the covered systems and equipment types covered and their corresponding capability Tier as defined in Sections 4 and 5 for SHM and MHM, respectively.
 Capability Tier is specific to the covered equipment type (e.g., MHM Tier 3 for an engine, MHM Tier 1 for a pump).

-4 Service Provider Approval and SF Incorporation Stages (1 October 2020)
+Service Supplier Recognition and SF Incorporation Stages (1 June 2022)

-Service providers are to be approved and the SF incorporated on board ABS classed vessels in four stages as illustrated in Section 7, Figure 1.
+Service suppliers are to be recognized and the SF incorporated on board ABS classed vessels in four stages as illustrated in Section 7, Figure 1.
 This process is outlined in Sections 7 through 9 of this Guide.

-- Interim: The service and its associated tools have gone through the engineering review and initial audit or survey with satisfaction of the applicable requirements listed in this Section for the service and Sections 3 through 6 of this Guide for the function and system of the tools. - Approved: The Interim approved service and its associated tools have been satisfactorily validated on a representative installation in actual practice at the SP audit location and/or on board a vessel to the satisfaction of ABS attending Surveyors, as required in Section 7 of this Guide. - Installed: The Approved service and its associated tools have been deployed and installed on ABS Classed vessels and commissioned to monitor the actual equipment, system or vessel as applicable to the satisfaction of the attending Surveyors for the installation and commissioning survey, as required in Section 8 of this Guide. - Live: The Installed service and its associated tools have been validated in actual practice on board ABS Classed vessels to the satisfaction of the attending Surveyors for the survey after construction requirements and are ready for Survey utilization of the Smart Function as listed in Section 9.
+- Interim: The service and its associated tools have gone through the engineering review and initial audit or survey with satisfaction of the applicable requirements listed in this Section for the service and Sections 3 through 6 of this Guide for the function and system of the tools. - Approved: The Interim approved service and its associated tools have been satisfactorily validated on a representative installation in actual practice at the SS audit location and/or on board a vessel to the satisfaction of ABS attending Surveyors, as required in Section 7 of this Guide. - Installed: The Approved service and its associated tools have been deployed and installed on ABS Classed vessels and commissioned to monitor the actual equipment, system or vessel as applicable to the satisfaction of the attending Surveyors for the installation and commissioning survey, as required in Section 8 of this Guide. - Live: The Installed service and its associated tools have been validated in actual practice on board ABS Classed vessels to the satisfaction of the attending Surveyors for the survey after construction requirements and are ready for Survey utilization of the Smart Function as listed in Section 9.